 However, I still dabble in the trades of my youth, not least of which is carpentry.
 In fact, I am one of the few woodworkers in the world who designs and builds handmade furniture that promotes the benefits of Rolf Structural Integration.
 My benches and tables are popular with Rolf Structural-Integration practitioners for use in their practices and for clients in their homes.

 I craft my Rolf Star furniture in a 1,000-square-foot studio of my own design.
-The studio, located in St. Louis’ Tower Grove East neighborhood, sits beneath a loft-home my wife, Sally, and I renovated.
+The studio, located in St. Louis’ Tower Grove East neighborhood, sits beneath a loft-home that I renovated.

 But at age 57, I am not all work.
-I walk my terrier, Skippy, in Tower Grove Park; grow fruit, vegetables and herbs in my backyard garden; daily practice T’ai Chi Ch’uan; routinely participate in 100- and 200-mile ultracycling events (some as far away as Sweden); am an avid camper and outdoorsman; participate in ballroom dancing competitions; and am a Burning Man enthusiast.
-During summer 2013 a handful of buddies and I built an 18-foot-tall Gatewayzilla that was burnt down at a Burning Man event.
+I grow fruit, vegetables and herbs in my backyard garden; practice T’ai Chi Ch’uan daily; routinely participate in 100- and 200-mile Ultracycling events (some as far away as Sweden); am an avid camper and outdoorsman; participate in ballroom dancing competitions; and am a Burning Man enthusiast.
+During summer 2013 a handful of buddies and I built an 18-foot-tall Gatewayzilla that breathed fire and was burnt down at a Burning Man event.

-But if you would like to build up, rather than burn down, contact me about an appointment at Cina Structural Integration.
+But if you would like to build up, rather than burn down, contact me about an appointment at Structural Integration by Alan.